RAVI8054/Travel-Website.github.io/readme .md

   - I making this project with help of HTML and CSS only.

 - WHAT features, technical things you had implemented ?
-  - I implemented only html and css feature.
-Its included samantic tags for better understanding of others and.
+  - I implemented only html and css feature.Its included samantic tags for better understanding of others and.
 And in css part i used class for styling.